truongtom1993/Frontend-Web-Developer_css_webLayout_websiteComponents/README.md

 # About

-This project is created to learn about webpack
+This project is created to learn about webpack.
+Required install Nodejs version 11.15.0

 # Tutorial
 1. Run: npm install